Skip to main content

 Venetoclax can cause the following serious side effects.

-Low white blood cell counts (neutropenia).
-Low white blood cell counts are common with venetoclax but can also be severe.
+Low white blood cell counts (neutropenia) have been reported with venetoclax.
+These are common but can also be severe.
 Your healthcare provider will do blood tests to check your blood counts during treatment and may pause dosing.

 Infections.
-Serious, sometimes fatal, infections such as pneumonia and blood infections (sepsis) have occurred during treatment with venetoclax.
+Serious, sometimes fatal, infections such as pneumonia and blood infections (sepsis) have occurred during venetoclax treatment.
 Tell your healthcare provider right away if you develop any symptoms of an infection, such as fever, difficulty breathing, rash, tiredness, or feeling faint.

 Venetoclax may harm an unborn child.
 Females who can have children should use effective contraception while taking venetoclax and for 30 days after the last dose.
 Venetoclax may also cause fertility problems in males which may affect their ability to father a child.
 Talk to your healthcare provider if you have concerns about fertility.